webwags/rest-api-app/README.md

 * Don't worry too much about front-end but if you want to make a good impression you can spend some time on the frontend.
 * Make sure README includes all required steps to run your app on a Unix-like environment.
 We'll do our best to run your app on our computers, but if you use something non-standard you should let us know about it.

----
-*Once you're done please upload your finished work to GitHub or bitbucket so we can easily download and review it.*